thecloudguy-engineer/thecloudguy-engineer/README.md

 - finished lasagna master exercies.
 Learn how to write functions and pointers
 - nothing much, doing my day job and getting ready for weekend for some side projects

+## Day 18
+- did 2 exerices in exercism learning float64 and map concepts
+- found https://gophercises.com/ and added to my learning list